markusmobius/go-domdistiller/README.md

 - Port `TwitterExtractor` from `extractors/embed/TwitterExtractor.java`
 - Port `VimeoExtractor` from `extractors/embed/Vimeotractor.java`
 - Port `YouTubeExtractor` from `extractors/embed/YouTubeExtractor.java`
+- Remove `JavaScript.java` because functions inside it already available in Go standard library.
+- Remove `GwtOverlayProtoTest.java` because it's only test model for Protobuf which we don't use.
 - Remove `KeepEverythingExtractor.java` and `KeepEverythingWithMinKWordsExtractor.java` because it's not used anywhere.

 ### 9 October 2020